vaibhav-patel/anchored/README.md

 **Grounded, eval-instrumented agentic RAG — every answer anchored to verifiable evidence.**

-> Built in public.
-The thesis: you don't earn depth by consuming tutorials — you earn it by
-> shipping one hard system, breaking it on purpose, measuring the breakage, and writing up why.

 `anchored` is a retrieval-and-reasoning assistant over a messy legal corpus ([CUAD](https://www.atticusprojectai.org/cuad) — commercial contracts).
 It plans and executes retrieval, reasons across agents, and returns **cited, verifiable** answers — with an eval